 - Quality of Service (QoS)

-If you miss your individual matter or if you need further information please contact us.
+If you are looking for individual solutions that can not be found in the list or if you need further information please contact us.

 - At the IEEE Ethernet & IP @ Automotive Tech Day, October 27 – 28 in Yokohama, Japan, our employee Fabian Nikolaus gave a lecture about the standardization of tests for efficient testing of Automotive Ethernet ECUs.
 Here you can download the presentation.